bhu1735/PLL_Sky130/README.md

 Note: A PDK (process-development kit) is a collection of libraries, standard cells and other files which are required for desiging an IC.

 To install:
-Ngspice-> sudo apt-install ngspice (from here we fetch Sky130nm library file)
+1) Ngspice-> sudo apt-get install ngspice (from here we fetch Sky130nm libraries that contains transistor level information)
-Magic-> We need to git clone the source code from opendesigncircuit.com.
+2) Magic-> We need to git clone the source code from opendesigncircuit.com (to ensure proper integration of tool with Skywater130nm PDK).
 Then we install the dependencies followed by Magic tool.
+The following commands are used for this process:
+   - sudo apt-get update && sudo apt-get upgrade
+   - git clone git://opencircuitdesign.com/magic
+   - sudo apt-get install csh
+   - cd magic
+   - ./configure
+   - make
-This is followed by compilation using following command: sudo make install
+   - sudo make install

 To use/run a circuit file using:
-Ngspice-> ngsice <circuit_file_name>
+1) Ngspice-> ngsice <circuit_file_name>
+It directly simulates the circuit file and plots the required results.
-Magic-> magic -T <Technology_file_from_PDK> <the_layout_file_to_open>
+2) Magic-> magic -T <Technology_file_from_PDK> <the_layout_file_to_open>
+Using this, one gets to open the layout file which can be used to modify the circuit layout.
+In addition to designing layout, other features are also explored such as parasitic extraction and gds write features.

 ## Development Flow:
+The process in which the PLL IC is developed consists of a sequence of steps as follows:

-1) SPICE-level circuit development
+1) SPICE-level circuit development (based on PLL specifications requirements)
 2) Pre-layout simulation
-3) Layout development
+3) Layout development (provides the width of the interconnections, size of different parts of the circuit, etc.)
-4) Parasitic extraction
+4) Parasitic extraction (to extract the capacitive effects caused by the interconnects, etc. to generate a SPICE Netlist.)
 5) Post-layout simulation (more accurate result than pre-layout simulations)

-It is often the case that after each step, one needs to make necessary modifications to the circuit
+It is often the case that after each step, one needs to make necessary modifications to the circuit to bring it closer to the required PLL specifications.

 ## PLL Specifications:
+As discussed above, before we start with designing circuits, it is necessary to list the specifications for the PLL systems.
+The specifications gives the operating conditions at which the PLL is to operate.

 1) Corner- 'TT' (Typical-Typical)
 2) Supply voltage= 1.8 V
-3) Temperature = Room temperature
+3) Room temperature
 4) VCO mode and PLL mode
-5) Input Fmin= 5MHz , Fmax= 12.5MHz
+5) Input frequency range- Fmin= 5MHz , Fmax= 12.5MHz
-6) Multiplier = 8x
+6) Clock Multiplier = 8x
-7) Jitter (RMS) < 20ns (measure of phase noise)
+7) Jitter (RMS) < ~20ns (measure of phase noise)
 8) Duty cycle ~ 50%

+Note: In above, TT process represents the nominal case where the concentration of the doping (in pmos and nmos) turned out just right.

 # Day 2: Simulations
 To get started with simulations, it is necessary to create a SPICE file.
 It is a text file with .cir extension.
 We will create SPICE files for each of the building blocks of PLL system before proceeding with simulations.